Keeydi/Travelsign/README.md

-# TravelSignAr - Step-by-Step Setup Guide
+# LinguaJourney - Step-by-Step Setup Guide

-Welcome to TravelSignAr!
+Welcome to LinguaJourney!
 This guide will walk you through setting up and running the entire system step by step.

 ## 📋 Table of Contents
 1. [Prerequisites](#prerequisites)